Koredotcom/docs/docs/xo/agentai/configuration/widget-settings.md

         * **Universal Bot**: The backend logic detects it and populates its associated Child Bots.
 You can expand each Child Bot to view and select its dialog task.

         * **Child Bot/Normal/Singular Bot**: The Dialog Tasks list displays dialogs linked to the selected bot, and you can select any from the displayed list.

-9. Select an option from the list against the **Widget Landing Tab** section.

 10. Click **Save** to save your settings.
    <img src="../widget-settings-images/agentassist-channel-specific-settings-page-1.png" alt="agentassist-channel-specific-settings-page" title="agentassist-channel-specific-settings-page" style="border: 1px solid gray; zoom:80%;">